-As soon as all requirement gathering for mobile app development is over, ask your product development team to review and evaluate the documentation, before the implementation begins.
+As soon as all requirement gathering for mobile app specification is over, ask your product development team to review and evaluate the documentation, before the implementation begins.
 Thereby you improve team engagement into the process, their satisfaction, and thus, the chances that specs will be aligned with their needs.

 Though for most companies writing product specification still remains laborious and confusing, it’s worth the effort.
 The investment will pay off by optimizing your iOS or Android application development process, answering all developers’ questions about the product, and facilitating the kick-off.
 On top of that, the mobile app development specification document proves its relevance in estimating the development costs, defining priorities, and setting up a schedule with major milestones.

 Having a clear vision about the most common types of software requirements and approaches to defining product specifications, you can efficiently put this knowledge into practice to get the expected outcome.
 A good software requirement doc serves as a roadmap for developers.
 Need assistance with mobile app software requirements specification?
 We, at Dashdevs, will help you get the ball rolling.
 Our team offers a holistic set of mobile app development services, ranging from requirements elicitation and prototype design to architecting, full-stack development, and lifelong support.